bhurat/GettingCleaningData/Codebook.md

 From there, subsetted only the columns dealing with means and changed the activity numbers to the names they represent.

 From there, I created a new table which summarized each column by taking the mean of each column based on subject # and the activity they were doing.
+The table is sorted by subject #

 ### column variables
 1      "Subject”